adamant/adamant.language.reference/justifications.md

 ### `loop` Keyword
 As in Rust the justification is that the control flow analyzer treats it differently.
 Also, just makes the thing clearer.

-### `do` `while` Loops
-Rust doesn't have `do` `while` loops.
-While they are rare, they do come up.
-In fact when writing a recursive decent parser there are quite a few.
-Using `loop while` to avoid introducing a new keyword was considered.
-However, someone reading the code wouldn't know to look for the while at the end or would have to check all loops to see if they ended with a while.

 ### Iterators instead of Enumerators

 Iterator seems to be the more standard term.
 It isn't clear that "Enumerable" and "Enumerator" are really clearer.